mapbender/mapbender-documentation/en/functions/basic/layertree.rst

            Layertree context menu.

 The function **Hide visibility by folders** [9] allows to save the configuration of the opacity.
-When active, the opacity of the layers is not displayed and can not be changed.
+When active, the opacity of the layers is not displayed and cannot be changed.

 .. figure:: ../../../figures/layertree/layertree_configuration_1_en.png